jmllegrand/modern-web-app/day1-morning.md

 - const
 - let

-const for eveything as a standard unless i mutate it
+const for eveything as a standard unless i mutate it add semanrtic to your code